 - someone provides you with holiday time off, sick pay or a pension

-- you are paid a specific amount an hour, a week or a month
+- you're paid a specific amount an hour, a week or a month

 - you can receive overtime pay (although some employees are paid by commission or on a piece-work basis)

-- you are expected to work set hours, or a given number of hours a week or month (although some employees have a 'zero hour' contract)
+- you're expected to work set hours, or a given number of hours a week or month (although some employees have a 'zero hour' contract)

-- you work wholly or mainly for 1 business (although some employees work for more than 1 employer)
+- you work wholly or mainly for one business (although some employees work for more than one employer)

-- you are expected to work at the premises of the person you are working for, or at a place or places they decide (however, a self employed person may, by the nature of their job, have to work at the premises of the person who engages them)
+- you're expected to work at the premises of the person you are working for, or at a place or places they decide (however, a self employed person may, by the nature of their job, have to work at the premises of the person who engages them)

 The reference to 'employed' or 'self-employed' status in a contract does not in itself establish the contractual relationship.
-We would look beyond the words to the reality of the situation.
+We may have to look beyond the words to the reality of the situation.